Innovative solutions to meet tomorrow's global water challenges

 Bluechain Consulting has been supporting UNICEF on various elements of WASH sector financing.
 At AfricaSan, we brought that work together with the World Health Organisation in a session on "Advancing Sanitation Finance in Africa".
 It was great to have representatives from the Government of Mozambique, the Zimbabwe Infrastructure Development Bank, ESAWAS Regulators Association, the African Development Bank, the Bill & Melinda Gates Foundation, and Sanitation and Water for All as part of the discussion.

 A Water-Resilient Economy

 A Hydro-Economic and Climate Change Analysis for Rwanda

-This exciting new report from Bluechain Consulting and its partners analyses which sectors and geographical areas in Rwanda are likely to experience water resource challenges that could hamper future growth and transformation in the country.
+This report from Bluechain Consulting and its partners analyses which sectors and geographical areas in Rwanda are likely to experience water resource challenges that could hamper future growth and transformation in the country.
 It demonstrates the many intersectoral linkages in water resource management by examining the gaps between water demand and supply, and how those gaps play out in Rwanda’s macroeconomy.
 While, across the country, Rwanda is likely to have sufficient water to meet its economic targets, without effective planning to address seasonal and geographic variability and the uncertainty caused by climate change, there is a risk that water scarcity could hold back the country’s development.
 There is a need for more structured investment planning and streamlined, more strategic water allocations across water catchments and economic sectors, specifically agriculture, to meet growing demand and ambitious targets.

 Scaling Digital Solutions in the Water Sector